atooma/doc-resonance-sdk/docs/source/activity.rst

     // ...
   }

-There are specific constraints on order of methods for building events to monitor.

 Accessing activity history
 ---------------------------------------

-Activity tracking library automatically send data concerning user daily activities to Atooma backend for processing, making history and processing outcomes available through an easy to use programming interface.
+Activity tracking library automatically sends data concerning user daily activities to Atooma backend for processing, building history and processing outcomes available through an easy to use programming interface.

 Let's suppose for example we would like to get daily activities for current day.
 We can exploit following code: